DataM1d/digital-library-v1/TIL.md

     Lesson: Backend code is unforgiving.
 Must be precise because there is no 'browser' to intelligently guess what you meant.

 4. Database/sql vs pgx Relationships
     database/sql: This is built into Go: it's an interface.
-It know how to talk to any SQL database, but it does not know the 'lkanguage' of Postgres specifically.
+It know how to talk to any SQL database, but it does not know the 'language' of Postgres specifically.

     pgx: This is the Driver.
 It's the translator that speaks Postgres.